truonganhhoang/hoctiep/docs/terms.md

 ## 4. Privacy Policy

-Your use of the Add-on is also governed by our Privacy Policy, which can be found [here](link_to_privacy_policy).
+Your use of the Add-on is also governed by our Privacy Policy, which can be found [here](privacy-policy.md).

 ## 5. Intellectual Property

-The Add-on and its original content, features, and functionality are and will remain the exclusive property of [Tên Công ty/Người phát triển] and its licensors.
+The Add-on and its original content, features, and functionality are and will remain the exclusive property of HocTiep/Hoang Truong and its licensors.
 You may not use, copy, or distribute any part of the Add-on without our express permission.

 ## 6. Termination